Visas and Green Cards for Canadians Investing in the U.S.

-Canadian citizens have two options to invest in businesses in the United States in exchange for a work visa or a green card.
-These two options are the E-2 treaty trader visa or the EB-5 green card.
+Have you ever wanted to buy or start a business in the U.S. but didn’t know what type of visa you should apply for?
+The good news is that Canadian citizens have two options to start or buy a business in the United States.
+These two options are the E-2 treaty investor visa or the EB-5 green card.
 Which one of these two you want to apply for depends on your individual needs, resources and situation.
 There are several advantages and disadvantages to each one, which are outlined as follows:

-If your goal is to simply live in the United States, the more viable option would be an EB-5 green card through a Regional Center.
-An investment of $500,000.00 gets you and your family an immediate green card without the need to start up a company or to oversee operations.
+If your goal is to simply live in the United States without running day-to-day operations of the business, the more viable option would be an EB-5 green card through a USCIS Regional Center.
+Starting November 2019, an investment of $900,000.00 gets you and your family a conditional green card without the need to start up a company or to oversee operations.

 Advantages of an E-2 visa